The research network “Visionary Artists, Visionary Objects 1800-now” is convened by Dr. Lieke Wijnia and Dr. Naomi Billingsley.

 Dr. Naomi Billingsley is a Leverhulme Early Career Fellow at the John Rylands Research Institute, University of Manchester.
 Her research is concerned with religion and art, especially in Britain in the Romantic period.
-Her first book, on William Blake’s vision of Christ as the archetypal artist, will be published this spring by I.B.
+Her first book, on William Blake’s vision of Christ as the archetypal artist, was published in 2018 by I.B.
 Tauris.

 To receive updates about our activities and posts from the blog by email, please follow via the box at the bottom of this page.